open-source-tabletop/cadence-wargame-system/pages/core-rules.md

 Make **Attack Rolls** equal to the **attacks** attribute of the weapon being used.
 Each roll is a d6 trying to equal or beat the attacking model's **Skill attribute**.
 Every successful roll is a **hit**.
 The following modifiers apply:

-- **Close Range Penalty**: Attack Rolls against a target unit within 1 inch of your model only hit on a **roll of a 6**, instead of using the attacking model's Skill attribute.
+- **Close Range Penalty**: Attack Rolls against a target unit within 3 inches of your model only hit on a **roll of a 6**, instead of using the attacking model's Skill attribute.
 However, weapons with the **Assault** special rule don't suffer this penalty.
 - **Rush Penalty**: Units performing 3 or more actions this activation suffer a **-2 modifier** to their Attack Rolls.
 - **Height Advantage**: Gain a **+1 modifier** to your Attack Roll when attacking a model at a lower height level (see the terrain rules).
 - **Obscured Penalty**: When attacking a target with an obscured line of sight, suffer a **-1 modifier** to your Attack Roll.